Plant-keeper/PlantKeeper/README.md

 ### Database

 The database architecture is designed to keep the backend and database separate, which enhances security and scalability.
-The database is self-hosted in a private server.
-(If time runs short, we will deploy our database in the cloud.)
+The database is self-hosted in a private server at our HQ.
 The database itself is structured using SQL for efficient data management and retrieval.

-- **Photo Storage**: For storing images associated with plants, Google Cloud Storage is used.
-This allows for robust and scalable image storage separate from the main database.
+### Proxy Server

+The proxy server acts as an intermediary between the Arduino (which collects sensor data) and the backend API.
+The Arduino can only make HTTP requests, while the backend API only accepts HTTPS requests for security reasons.
+To bridge this gap, the proxy server receives the sensor data over HTTP, processes it, and then forwards it to the backend API over HTTPS.
+The server is built using Flask, a lightweight Python web framework that is easy to set up and maintain.
+This architecture ensures that the system follows security best practices without compromising the Arduino's functionality.

 ### Embedded System

-The embedded system, powered by an Arduino, is responsible for collecting data from various sensors (humidity, temperature, and UV light) and sending this information in JSON format to the backend.
+The embedded system, powered by an Arduino, is responsible for collecting data from various sensors (humidity, temperature, and light (UV and lumen)) and sending this information in JSON format to the backend.

 - **Data Transmission**: The sensor data is sent in a JSON structure, where each reading (humidity, temperature, luminosity) is associated with a unique sensor ID.
-An additional security measure involves a basic POST request to verify the sensor's authenticity using its ID.
-The system might also include a response protocol, if time permits.
+The Arduino sends this data to the proxy server via an HTTP POST request every 5 minutes.
 - **Hardware**: The Arduino was chosen for its low power consumption and sufficient processing capabilities to handle the data collection tasks efficiently.
 While a Raspberry Pi was initially considered, issues with Python libraries for sensor integration led to the decision to use Arduino, ensuring reliable and efficient data handling.